This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

-2. You are lack of ability to draw the browser’s attention into your website.
+2. You lack of the ability to draw the browser’s attention to into your website.

-After completing your conversion rate optimization operations, to have excellent conversion rates, you need to enlarge your social networks, email list, and search engine optimization efforts to better your page views.
+After completing your conversion rate optimization operations, to have excellent conversion rates, you need to enlarge your social networks, email list, and search engine optimization efforts to improve your page views.

-This metric indicates how your visitors came to your website – through social media, direct clicks, organic search, email newsletter, etc. It enables you to put the effort and the energy more on which way of digital marketing.
-For example, if your social media campaigns brought you 1% of your total traffic, you need to notice that making a strategy change is a must.
+This metric indicates how your visitors came to your website – through social media, direct clicks, organic search, email newsletter, etc. It enables you to put more effort and energy more on specific digital marketing strategies.
+For example, if your social media campaigns brought you 1% of your total traffic, you should know that making a strategy change is imperative.

 Growing your knowledge of CRO is strongly recommended for you.
-The way is simple: follow industry leaders producing excellent contents.
-Here is a list of CRO experts you ought to follow definitely and their companies:
+The process is simple: follow industry leaders producing excellent content.
+Here is a list of CRO experts and their companies you ought to definitely follow:

-Now, you have required knowledge to build and stick to a CRO plan the right way.
-There is always room for improvement, so always follow the industry changes and make new decisions accordingly to stay in the game.
+Now, you have the required knowledge to build and stick to a CRO plan the right way.
+There is always room for improvement, so continue following changes in the industry and make new decisions accordingly to stay in the game.